Guatemala: a Terrific Vacation to the Pyramids to Panajachel

 It’s still a remote spot though, which keeps it from becoming deluged with tour bus crowds.
 As we scamper around the monuments in the morning, in many spots we’re the only ones there.
 That night we sleep well at Jaguar Inn, a small hotel right outside the park, listening to dozens of different birds singing and calling.

 The next morning I pay $25 each for us to go on a zipline tour a few miles away.
 I’m psyched, my wife Donna is psyched, but we’re not sure how our six-year-old daughter is going to deal with it.
 Turns out we’ve got nothing to worry about.
 She looks at it all like a jungle version of an amusement park ride.
 Since she’s riding tandem with one of the guides, she doesn’t have to do anything but take in the scenery and enjoy the fun.

 We buzz through the trees and bushes at high speed, using a leather glove as a brake on the cable.
-Eventually we jump off nine different platforms and whiz through the air.
+Eventually, we jumped off nine different platforms and whizzed through the air.

 Spanish Colonial Antigua

 After a day on Lake Peten, near the city of Flores, it’s time to head south to Antigua for some Spanish immersion classes.
 By bus it would take an entire day of travel to get there, so I’ve splurged for flights to get us to Guatemala City ($110 one way), where we can take a quick shuttle over.